kguinto/SurfGeckos/README.md

 python manage.py loaddata db.json
 # start server
 python manage.py runserver
-# view user dialogue
-# Go to 127.0.0.1:8000/
-# Create a site with unrestricted use, drinking water, <150 from surface water
-# Can print a pdf of the report
-# HEER can modify data in the admin portion, 127.0.0.1:8000/admin

 ```
+To view the user dialogue, go to 127.0.0.1:8000/
+You can create a site with unrestricted use, drinking water, <150 from surface water and then print a pdf of the report from your browser.
+HEER can modify data in the admin portion, 127.0.0.1:8000/admin

 Everything works with SQLite by default.
 To use MongoDB, it must be installed and running on your computer.
 To run from a command line:
 ```